Extension & Enrichment

 Junior Curriculum (Years 9 & 10)

-Hillcrest High School provides students in years 9-10 with effectively taught programmes of learning in all learning areas identified in the New Zealand Curriculum.
+Hillcrest High School provides students in years 9 - 10 with effectively taught programmes of learning in all areas identified in the New Zealand Curriculum.

 Senior Curriculum (Years 11 - 13)

-range of senior level specialist subjects are available for students to choose according to their ability, interest and requirements for future study and careers.
+In years 11 - 13 a range of specialist subjects are available for students to choose according to their ability, interest and requirements for future study and careers.

-The curriculum allows students to study subjects at different levels, and is flexible so that it caters as much as possible to student needs and our focus is on what engages young people in education.
+The curriculum allows students to study subjects at different levels, and is flexible so that it caters as much as possible to students’ individual needs.

 Fees & Payments